NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 ### V8 Heap Snapshot

 The Webpack configuration also includes the [`NativeScriptSnapshotPlugin`](https://github.com/NativeScript/nativescript-dev-webpack/tree/master/plugins/NativeScriptSnapshotPlugin).
 The plugin loads a single Webpack bundle in an empty V8 context, a.k.a. snapshotted context, and after its execution captures a snapshot of the produced V8 heap and saves it in a `.blob` file.
-Next the `.blob` file is included in the `.apk` bundle and is loaded by the Android Runtime on app initialization.
-This obviates the need for loading, parsing and executing the script on app startup which can drastically decrease the starting time.
+The `.blob` file is included in the `.apk` bundle and is loaded by the Android Runtime on app initialization.
+This prevents the need for loading, parsing, and executing the script on app startup, which can drastically decrease the starting time.

 You can use the snapshot plugin only for **release** builds.
 You need to provide the `--env.snapshot` flag along with the other release arguments:
 ```